-Complete Medical Communications (CMC) is a division of McCann Health Medical Communications Limited, a McCann Health Company, and is part of the InterPublic Group of Companies (IPG).
+CMC Affinity is a division of IPG Health Medical Communications Ltd, an IPG Health company, and is part of the Interpublic Group of Companies, Inc. (IPG).
 We understand concerns about privacy and work hard to comply with relevant data protection laws.

 This website privacy notice is provided to explain:

 - the types of personal information we collect about individuals on our website,